wikiwi/reassemble/README.md

 debug(callback: (props) => void): Composable
 ```

-Passed current props to callback.
+Runs callback with current props.
 Defaults to logging to the console.

 ### `noOp`